Lucia A. Reisch: Other activities

 In 2011, Reisch was appointed by German Chancellor Angela Merkel to join the Ethics Commission for Safe Energy Supply that assessed, after the Fukushima Daiichi nuclear disaster, the potentials of a nuclear phase-out (by 2022) and therewith help prepare Germany's energy transition.
 She has been member and Chairwoman of the Scientific Advisory Board for Consumer, Food, and Nutrition Policies to the German Federal Ministry of Consumer Protection, Food and Agriculture (2002‐2011).
 She was a long-standing member of the German Council for Sustainable Development (2010-2019) and the German Bioeconomy Council, both consulting the German government.
 Between 2014 and 2018, she chaired the Scientific Advisory Board for Consumer Affairs (Sachverständigenrat für Verbraucherfragen) at the German Federal Ministry of Justice and Consumer Protection.
+She was also a member of the oversight panel of the International Science Council's project "COVID-19 and implications for national and global policy".

 Since 2016 she is member and spokesperson of the Sustainability Board of Dr. Ing. h.c.
 Porsche AG, which advises the executive board on orienting the sports car company's strategy towards sustainability.
+Reisch is also a member of the advisory boards of academic and governmental platforms including the University of Sussex' Bennett Institute for Innovation and Policy Acceleration, EU-funded food waste project ROSETTA and the Global Association of Applied Behavioural Scientists (GAABS).

+Reisch regularly takes part in lectures and other public speaking engagements.
+In March 2023 she delivered the Annual LSE Behavioural Public Policy Lecture on the topic of behaviourally-informed food policies.
+In November 2024, she spoke on a session on sustainable consumption as part of the OECD's COP29 Virtual Pavillion.
+And in 2025, Reisch took part in a panel at the City of London's Net Zero Delivery Summit 2025 about carbon markets.